Skip to content

 Workplace safety culture is the backbone of any high-hazard operation.
 When it falters, the consequences can be life-changing.
 A Scottish chemical firm, Dundas Chemical Company, was fined £100,000 after a 23-year-old worker suffered severe burns while cleaning a process water tank.
-This preventable incident underscores how fragile workplace culture becomes without rigorous systems, training, and accountability.
+This preventable incident underscores how fragile workplace culture becomes without rigorous systems, training and accountability.
 AL23 Safety examines the case and distils five actionable lessons for chemical industry leaders.

 The Incident: A Preventable Tragedy

 In October 2019, the young employee was using an uninsulated steam hose to clean a tank.
-The hose lacked a trigger and flow-control mechanism, and a faulty steam mixing valve known to supervisors, remained unrepaired.
+The hose lacked a trigger and flow-control mechanism and a faulty steam mixing valve known to supervisors, remained unrepaired.
 Scalding steam erupted, inflicting burns over a significant portion of his body.
 Permanent scarring and a lengthy recovery followed.
 The Health and Safety Executive (HSE) deemed the event entirely avoidable, highlighting a broken workplace culture.

 HSE Investigation: Systemic Failures Exposed